kmanuzon/salesforce-ci-cd/README.md

 ## Create GitHub Actions

-This repository already includes actions and workflows.
-See `./github/` directory.
+This repository already includes actions and workflows, see `./github/` directory.
+Alternatively, see the [Using environments for deployment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) documentation.

 ## Resources